uktrade/iigb-beta-content/content/beta/setup-guide/establish-address/intro/en_US.md

 ---
 title: Establish a UK business address
 ---
-The UK has a straightforward planning processes, a wide range of properies, and incentives for businesses to setup and expand.
+The UK has a straightforward planning process, a wide range of properties, and incentives for businesses to set up and expand.